GSA-TTS/metagraph_aiu/1_Ontology/taxonomy_bizGoals.md

 # Taxonomy of Business Goals

-Each goal cluster includes a **lookup-fields** bullet that maps to fields from the 2024 Federal AI Use Case Inventory `data_dictionary.yaml` (conceptually: “which fields most likely contain this kind of goal signal?”).
+Each goal cluster includes a **hints** bullet that maps to fields from the 2024 Federal AI Use Case Inventory `data_dictionary.yaml` (conceptually: “which fields most likely contain this kind of goal signal?”).

 Where field names vary slightly by agency, assume canonical names from OMB’s AI use case inventory guidance such as:
 - `use_case_name`